brave/pagegraph-rust/README.md

 This crate provides utilities for analyzing PageGraph outputs.

+## Workspace organization

+`pagegraph` provides a core library for interacting directly with pagegraph files and building custom extraction tools.

+`pagegraph-cli` provides a more convenient, no-code wrapper around common operations, supplying outputs in easily-parseable formats.

 ## Example

 The following example reads from a PageGraph file and produces all deleted